 The best way to develop mobile apps?
 Don't develop mobile apps!

-Mobile apps are an important component of a modern application architecture, but only part of the whole picture
+Rather, I think it’s time we broadened our focus and shifted our efforts toward building modern applications.
+Mobile apps are an important component of a modern application architecture, but only part of the whole picture.

 - Omnichannel.
 Modern applications are designed to work across tablets, smartphones, phablets, heads-up displays, automobiles — and, yes, desktops and laptops.